tooltwist/datp/ATP/Scheduler2/README.transactions.md

 1. If a transaction's state cannot be found in the in-memory cache, it is loaded into the in-memory cache from the REDIS cache.
 1. All the steps within a pipeline will run on the same server instance.
 This allows us to use in-memory caching between steps.
 1. When a state change includes information relevant to the initiator of the transaction, it is written to the database (the atp_transaction table).
-1. When a step goes to sleep the transactin state is written to REDIS, but not removed from memory.
+1. When a step goes to sleep the transaction state is written to REDIS, but not removed from memory.
 1. If a step passes control to a pipeline on another node, the transaction state is written to REDIS, and IS removed from the in-memory cache.
 1. When a transaction completes, the transaction state is saved to the database in the `atp-transaction-state` table.
 1. After TX_MEMORY_CACHE_DURATION seconds (five minutes?) in inactivity, transaction state will be moved from in-memory to the REDIS cache.
 (Note: If the sleep and transaction complete functionality described above is working correctly, this is unlikely to ever happen)